scp-fs2open/wxLauncher/ReadMe.md

 Use `pip3` to install Markdown rather than `pip`.
 By default this is in /usr/local/bin/pip3 .
 You will need root privileges.
-- Get Git, making sure that you select the version of Git for your version of OS X.
+- Get Git, making sure that you select the version of Git for your version of macOS.
 - Clone the wxLauncher repository.
 - Get CMake 3 (used 3.6.1).
 - Get the latest stable version of wxWidgets 3 (used 3.0.2).
 Once you've